FrancesCoronel/personal-website-v3/_posts/2014-11-10-linked-lists-study-guide.md

         2. while loop that keeps going through entire list until `pointer` (or `head`) is `null`\

-            > `null` implying that it’s reached the last node because
+            > `null` implying that it's reached the last node because
-            > the last node will always have a `null` link since there’s
+            > the last node will always have a `null` link since there's
             > nothing next to the last node so no link so `null` link

         3. `pointer` referenced to next node or `pointer.link`